-The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint 4 consultants to its department of Gastroenterology and Hepatology.
-These include 3 Consultant Gastroenterologists / Hepatologists to its Northern services based at the North Devon District Hospital (NDDH) in Barnstaple and a further 1 Consultant Gastroenterologist to its Eastern services based at the Royal Devon & Exeter Hospital in Exeter.
-All members of the integrated department deliver face-to-face care at both main sites and provide telephone or video consultations for patients living across the entire population of Northern, Eastern and Mid Devon.
+The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a consultant to join the department of Gastroenterology and Hepatology for its Northern services, based at North Devon District Hospital (NDDH) in Barnstaple.

+The role forms part of a wider integrated department that includes our Eastern services based in Exeter, and which jointly provide telephone or video consultations for patients living across Northern, Eastern and Mid Devon.

 Our combined Gastroenterology department is friendly, successful and ambitious.
 The Royal Devon is a Trust which encourages and supports innovation, diversity, digital development and research.
 "Our Trust is frequently voted as the top acute and community trust in the country for staff satisfaction"

-- Research and innovation.
-We recognise

-that research active departments

-deliver better clinical outcomes for

-patients.
-We have a large programme

-of IBD and hepatology investigator led

-and commercial research studies.
-The

-Exeter IBD research is internationally

-recognised for its programme of

-multi-site award-winning research and

-the hepatologists have recently received

-NIHR funding to deliver the national

-REDUCE-2 study.
+Highlights of the Role

-- We have a multi-million pound research facility, dedicated research staff and collaborative links with researchers from across the University.
+Research and innovation.
+Research active departments deliver better clinical outcomes for patients.
+We have a large programme of IBD and hepatology investigator-led and commercial research studies which have been internationally recognised for their programme of multi-site, award-winning research.
+Our hepatologists have also recently received NIHR funding to deliver the national REDUCE-2 study.
+We have a multimillion-pound research facility, dedicated research staff and collaborative links with researchers from across the University of Exeter.
 Funded time for the development of research proposals is available for interested consultants.

-- Service development.
-The Royal Devon is a newly formed Trust supporting a population of more than 615,000 across more than 2,000 square miles of North, East and West Devon.
-The scale of operation brings opportunities to establish and develop innovative new services to better meet the needs of our patients.
+Service development.
+The Royal Devon's core services support a population of more than 615,000 people across more than 2,000 square miles across Devon.
+The scale of operation brings opportunities to establish and develop innovative new services to better meet the needs of our patients such as harnessing technology to deliver remote patient consultations and disease monitoring.

-- Teaching.
-The Royal Devon is a university trust that enjoys close ties with the University of Exeter Medical School.
+Teaching.
+The Royal Devon enjoys close ties with the University of Exeter Medical School.
 We offer funded time for teaching of medical students and junior doctors.
-We are planning a regular programme of evening educational meetings to bring teams from both sites together.
-These meetings will also provide opportunities for your own CPD.
+We are planning a regular programme of evening educational meetings, which will bring the Eastern and Northern teams together providing opportunities for your CPD.

-- Career progression.
-The size and structure of our Eastern team creates a strong framework for progression, whilst the flatter structure within our Northern service means rapid progression to areas of increased responsibility.
+Career progression.
+The size and structure of our team create opportunities for rapid progression to areas of increased responsibility particularly within our Northern services.

+On-call rotas.
+All consultants are expected to participate in the emergency on-call gastrointestinal bleeding rota (approximately 1:8) and to conduct weekend ward rounds of inpatients with gastrointestinal / hepatological problems.
+There is no requirement to participate in the general medical take at either base hospital unless you wish to do so.

+Electronic patient record.
+We went live with the EPIC electronic patient record system across our Eastern services in 2020 and our Northern services in 2022.
+We are optimising the way we use the system, but we are already seeing huge benefits for our patients.
+EPIC is transforming the way we deliver care across our Trust, allowing teams to share the caseload across Devon and provide care to patients remotely.

-- On-call rotas.
-All consultants are expected to participate in the emergency on-call gastrointestinal bleeding rota (approximately 1:9-13) at both centres and to conduct weekend ward rounds of inpatients with gastrointestinal / hepatological problems.
-There is no requirement to participate in the general medical take at either base hospital unless you wish to do so. - Investment.
-The Royal Devon has received significant capital investment over the past 12 months which has allowed the implementation of a single electronic patient record (EPR) across the Trust.
-This investment has allowed expansion of the specialist nursing teams and also expansion of the endoscopy infrastructure at both base hospitals. - Location and relocation.
-We are fortunate to be based in the beautiful South West of England and you can choose between the hustle and bustle of the city of Exeter, the rolling moors of Exmoor or the stunning beaches of North Devon.
-Schools, further education colleges and the University of Exeter are good or outstanding, crime rates are low, and transport links and infrastructure investment are also excellent.
-We can offer you temporary accommodation to support a visit and a relocation package should you choose to come to Devon.
+Location and relocation.
+We are fortunate to be based in the beautiful South West of England, with the cultural city of Exeter, the rolling moors of Exmoor and Dartmoor, and a multitude of stunning beaches on our doorsteps.
+We have low rates of crime and excellent education - schools and further education colleges are good or outstanding, and Exeter boasts a top Russell group university.
+We can offer you accommodation to support a visit and a relocation package should you choose to come to Devon.

 A more comprehensive explanation of all of these elements can be found within this job pack, but if you have any questions then please do get in touch or arrange a visit to come and see us.
+Contact details are at the back of this pack.